Zijie-ZHANG-Ling/Sinitic-Romanization-Ecosystem/CONTRIBUTING.md

 Where:

-- `SchemeName.json` is the scheme file exported from PhonSymbol, storing the scheme name, area-level mappings, and the `symbol` / `note` information of each cell;
+- `SchemeName.json` is the scheme file exported from PhonSymbol;
 - `README.md` can describe the design principles, target language or variety, phonological analysis, and related information of the scheme;
 - other scheme-related resources (such as pronunciation tables, conversion data, or test files) may be stored in the same folder when needed.